developer-student-clubs/npmBox/README.md

 git checkout -b <your_branch_name>
 ```

-**8.** Perfom your desired changes to the code base.
+**8.** Perform your desired changes to the code base.
 ___Note:___ Before making any modifications, be sure to install all essential packages with the `npm install <package name>` command.

 ***If You adding new package***
 - Navigate to npm_Modules <`cd npm_Modules`> for existing npm packages and to user_Modules <`cd user_Modules`> for user defined packages
-- Create new Folder with you package/module name `<name of package>`
+- Create new Folder with your package/module name `<name of package>`
-- Add file with name of file package name `<name of package>.js`. ___if it contains multiple file then main file should be name as above.___
+- Add file with name of file package name `<name of package>.js`. ___if it contains multiple files then main file should be named as above.___
-- Adde README.md file which conatsins Add all neccessary information like functionalities, use-cases, code snippets etc. in the README.md file.
+- Add README.md file which contains all necessary information like functionalities, use-cases, code snippets etc. in the README.md file.

 **9.** Track your changes:heavy_check_mark: .